cseptesting/floatcsep/docs/tutorials/case_g.rst

 Experiment Components
 ---------------------

-The example folder contains also, along with the already known components (configurations, catalog), a sub-folder for the **source code** of the model  ``pymock``.
+The example folder contains also, along with the already known components (configurations, catalog), a sub-folder for the **source code** of the model `pymock <https://git.gfz-potsdam.de/csep/it_experiment/models/pymock>`_.
 The components of the experiment (and model) are:

 ::